colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021/September/2021-9-8-the-return-to-school.markdown

 layout: single
 title:  "The Return to School"
 date:   2021-09-8 05:04:00 -0800
-excerpt: "So what's it like to return to NCAA competition and in-person learning for the first time in 538 days?
-It's a bit odd, I can tell you that much. "
+excerpt: "What's it like to return to NCAA competition and in-person learning for the first time in 538 days?
+It's a bit of a shock, I can tell you that much. "
 categories:
   - personal
   - pinned